koelling/amplimap/docs/extended_installation.rst

 ------------------------------------------

 Finally, we recommend that you add the paths of the reference genome files to your ``config_default.yaml``.
-This way, you don't need to specify these paths in every single directory-specify ``config.yaml``.
+This way, you don't need to specify these paths in every single directory-specific ``config.yaml``.
 To find out where this file is located run:

 ::